Alzuwayyid/GamesCover-Restoration/README.md

 # GamesCover-Restoration

-## App restoration is an essential feature to add to provide a better user experience.
+## App restoration is an essential feature to provide a better user experience.

 In this project, you will create your restoration solution following a scene-delegate approach.